cjdbarlow/Part-One/blood-brain-barrier.md

 * Maintain a stable extracellular milieu
 Optimises neuronal function by preventing fluctuations in plasma K<sup>+</sup>, Na<sup>+</sup>, and H<sup>+</sup> affecting cerebral cells.
 * Protection of the brain
-Isolates the brain from toxis.
+Isolates the brain from toxins.
 * Protection of the body
 Isolates the rest of the body from CNS neurotransmitters.